VassilisPallas/gvs/README.md

     1.21rc2 (unstable)
 ```

-:warning: You can combine the flags `--refresh-versions` and `-show-all` to refresh the list and see all the versions.
+:note: You can combine the flags `--refresh-versions` and `--show-all` to refresh the list and see all the versions.

 ### Help